GIS4DEV/GIS4DEV.github.io/academics/index.md

 - If using Jekyll on GitHub, it can take 15-20 minutes after pushing changes before they are reflected on the website
 - I have one page for each class meeting
 - For assignments requiring distribution of code/materials/data, consider creating a new repository for the assignment, and then link to this repository from your course page
-- Create a routine directory structure / template for assignments with data, metadata, procedure, and report directories.
+- Create a routine directory structure / template for assignments with data, metadata, procedure, and report directories, keeping materials provided by the instructor in different directories from outputs created by students, so that merging changes does not create conflicts.

 ## Student Assignments